 3. Take a boat trip to Inchcolm Island.

-From South Queensferry, you can embark on a boat trip to Inchcolm Island, a small island in the Firth of Forth.
+From South Queensferry, you can take a boat trip to Inchcolm Island, a small island in the Firth of Forth.

 The island is home to Inchcolm Abbey, one of Scotland’s best-preserved monastic sites, dating back to the 12th century.

-The boat journey itself offers incredible views of the bridges and surrounding coastline, and once on the island, you can explore the abbey, spot wildlife, and enjoy a peaceful day out.
+The boat journey itself offers incredible views of the bridges and surrounding coastline.
+Once on the island, you can explore the abbey, spot wildlife, and enjoy a peaceful day out.

 Below is an aerial photo of the island, which I managed to take from a plane!